 Another important change was selecting and training designated ‘values-fit’ interviewers on topics like structured interviewing and unconscious bias.
 Interviewers were balanced across demographics, job role, and geography and deliberately chosen to not be experts in the job a candidate is applying for, to ensure objectivity.
 Finally, the values interview carries significant weight in the recruitment process; poor results amount to a veto.

 Atlassian saw a marked improvement in overall diversity with the percentage of female leaders and women in technical roles, both increasing year on year.
-The company recognised that as a business grows and changes, so will its culture.
+The company recognized that as a business grows and changes, so will its culture.
 But “a strong set of shared values lets you flex and adapt and roll with the changes,” according to Cannon-Brookes.

 When the core values that underpin company culture are clearly defined, it empowers hiring managers to identify candidates who will be a culture add, not just a culture fit, which can often lead to too many like-minded employees and complacency.